vectorgrp/sil-kit/docs/usage/demos.rst

    *  -  Parameter Example
       -  .. parsed-literal::

-            # Creates a CAN Writer Process with the default registry URI
+            # Creates a CAN Writer Process with the registry's default URI
             |DemoDir|/SilKitDemoCan Demos/Can/DemoCan.silkit.yaml CanWriter
    *  -  System Example
       - For synchronized execution: